mhbsiam/cafe/CAFE/docs/STREAMLIT_UPGRADE.md

 persistent footer so users don't scroll up to re-download.

 ### 5. `type` param on `st.expander` / `st.status` (new in 1.58)
-Cheap visual polish — a more compact style for CAFE's expanders/status blocks (e.g. `Data_Processing.py:219, 257`).
+Cheap visual polish: a more compact style for CAFE's expanders/status blocks (e.g. `Data_Processing.py:219, 257`).

 ## Roadmap: the numpy-2 migration (unlocks the rest)